OCA/partner-contact/partner_deduplicate_acl/README.rst

 To use this module, you need to:

 #.
-Ask your admin to give you the new rigts.
+Ask your admin to give you the new rights.
 #.
 Go to *Sales > Tools > Deduplicate Contacts* as usual.

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas